 With Rocky Mountain National Park so nearby we’re glad to take the opportunity to reserve a couple of group sites in late August.
 Folks of all ages meet for a weekend of recreation and community building, hiking, and campfires at the Glacier Basin Campground.

 This is an opportunity for families with young children through elementary school age to socialize in fellowship (older siblings are welcome).
-On one weekend night a month, we gather for an early evening potluck dinner at the home of one of the group members.
-Contact Jeanne Quinn, firstname.lastname@example.org
+On one weekend a month our families gather at a local park or playground for a picnic and games.
+Contact Deborah at firstname.lastname@example.org for more information.

 Children in Grades 1-5 meet at 9:30 a.m. in the Chapel with Julia, our Director of Children’s Music, to learn age-appropriate anthems and to prepare to sing three or four times a year in Worship.

 An intergenerational worship service: Great food, prayer, song, with a reflection on Scripture and Holy Communion in Plymouth Hall.
 Children are free to roam and visit and special activities are planned especially for them.
 The service is usually followed by well-supervised children’s activities so that parents can extend their evening out.